davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

   .. option:: -fdump-rtl-stack

-    Dump after conversion from GCCs flat register file registers to the x87s stack-like registers.
+    Dump after conversion from GCC's 'flat register file' registers to the x87's stack-like registers.
 This pass is only run on x86 variants.

   .. option:: -fdump-rtl-subreg1, -fdump-rtl-subreg2